Changing your name on your student record

 Submit your documents online

-Contact your Enrolment Services Advisor for a legal name change and they will follow up with a secure link that you can use to upload your legal documents online.
+Contact your Enrolment Services Advisor to change your legal name on your UBC record.
+They will follow up with a secure link for you to upload your legal documents online.

-Graduate, postgraduate, and all other students can contact submitting the name change request and documents securely through the online form.
+If you’re not an undergraduate student, you can submit your name change request and documents securely through the online form.

 Please do not email copies of your documents directly to Enrolment Services.